EmilStenstrom/friendlybit/posts/2007-09-26-manipulating-innerhtml-removes-events.md

 categories:
   - JS
 ---
-Others have written about this before, but I thought I&#8217;d mention it again, just so you don&#8217;t miss it.
+Others have written about this before, but I thought I'd mention it again, just so you don't miss it.
 Aleksandar Vaci? found it while playing with tables and their cells.
 I found it when [Robert](http://www.robertnyman.com/) and I played with nested lists.
 It works the same across browers.
 Let me show a quick example:

 You have a paragraph tag that contains a span that you want to make clickable.